 In addition to the verification options, SSL support includes an option for Verification Bypass (Configure > SSL > Validation > Verification Bypass).
-This means that when certificate verification fails, a dialog box warns the user that a failure has occurred and gives the user the option to go to the site anyway.
+This feature is turned on by default and means that when certificate verification fails, a dialog box warns the user that a failure has occurred and gives the user the option to go to the site anyway.